Ceejayski/Anime-otaku-API/README.md

 - A proper authentication system has been implemented using JWT.
 Users are able to create a new account and login/logout securely.
 - Users has two main roles: Admin and Users
 - Admin can create, delete and update animes
-- Admin can also delete users
+- Admin can also delete and make users admin.
 - Users can see a list of different Animes.
 - Users can add Animes to their favorites list
 - Users can see all the Animes they have addd in the Favorites page.